Chameleon: A Multiplier-Free Temporal Convolutional Network Accelerator for End-to-End Few-Shot and Continual Learning from Sequential Data: The Chameleon system-on-chip architecture

 Real-world natural data is often sequential, including biological signals (\textit{e.g.},~heart rate, blood pressure), environmental data (\textit{e.g.},~wind speed, humidity), and perceptual data (\textit{e.g.},~video, audio).
 However, the development of algorithms for FSL and CL has historically focused on benchmarks with static data, such as images~\cite{meta_learning_survey}.
 To the best of our knowledge, beyond a first proof of concept in~\cite{olfactory_pathway_continual_learning_cl_anp_g} for olfactory data, no chip design has demonstrated competitive performance for \textit{sequential} FSL and CL on well-established benchmarks.

 As our learning strategy with PNs relies on learning high-quality embeddings, we propose to extend this approach to sequential data by adopting a scalable embedder that can capture long-range dependencies across full sequences.
-Typical DNN models for learning with temporal data range from recurrent neural networks (RNNs) to transformers.
+Typical DNN models for learning with temporal data range from recurrent NNs (RNNs) to transformers \cite{vaswani2017attention}.
 On the one hand, RNNs have the advantage of scaling with $O(1)$ memory requirements in sequence length, at the expense of stability issues for long-range dependencies.
 They typically fail at $\geq1$k sequence lengths~\cite{bai2018empirical} that are necessary, \textit{e.g.},~for raw-audio processing.
 On the other hand, transformers~\cite{vaswani2017attention} achieve SotA performance when trained on large datasets ($>10^6$ examples), surpassing recurrent and convolutional architectures.
 Yet, on smaller datasets, RNNs like LSTMs~\cite{hochreiter1997long} typically outperform transformers~\cite{wang2019r}.
-Furthermore, the end-to-end deployment of transformers at a \SI{}{\micro\watt} is currently an open challenge.
+Furthermore, transformer encoders, required for embedding generation, also incur $O(n^2)$ memory and time complexity, making their end-to-end deployment at a \SI{}{\micro\watt}-level power budget an open challenge.
 In contrast, convolutional architectures like TCNs~\cite{bai2018empirical} offer $O(\log_2 n)$ memory complexity, while iso-parameter comparisons show that they outperform both RNNs and transformers on tasks with $<10^6$ examples~\cite{wang2019r}.
+In \autoref{fig:accuracy_vs_state_size}, we compare plain (Elman) RNNs \cite{elman1990finding_plain_rnn}, GRUs \cite{gru_cho}, LSTMs \cite{hochreiter1997long}, transformers (TFs) \cite{vaswani2017attention} and TCNs on relevant benchmarks for our embedder choice across sequence lengths 63, 784 and 16000.
+These benchmarks are sequential MNIST \cite{lecun1998gradient, le2015simple_sequential_mnist} classification, 20-way 1-shot learning on Omniglot \cite{lake_omniglot} and KWS on both MFCC features and directly on the raw data.
+It can be seen that in FP32, TCNs are the only architecture that succeed in all benchmarks without leading to out-of-memory (OOM) errors.
+They also remain competitive in both learning and inference when fully quantized, indicating the high quality of the quantized embeddings, even for long sequences.